SuperOfficeDocs/superoffice-docs/user-guide/en/win-client/import/specifying-field-mapping.md

     > [!NOTE]
     > Alternatively double-click the field you want to import.

 1. The name of the current field in the import file is displayed in **Field in import file** in the **Map field** dialog.
-In the **Select field from table** list box, choose the type of data you want to import into the SuperOffice database, e.g. companies.
+In the **Select field from table** list box, choose the type of data you want to import into the SuperOffice database, for example, companies.

 1. In the **Name** table, all available fields for the data type you selected in the **Select field from table** list box are displayed, except those you have already mapped.
 Select a field to map.